Are you a property investor

 - Net yields (after operating expenses) of above 5% are not uncommon.

-- With interest rates falling in New Zealand from 2019 to 2020, it is relatively easy to generate cashflow from property, if you know what you are doing.
+- With interest rates falling in New Zealand from 2019 to 2021, it is relatively easy to generate cash flow from property, if you know what you are doing.

 - Property gains are non-taxable in New Zealand for most long-term investors, and we have no stamp duty or specific land taxes.

 - No stamp duty: NZ has no stamp duty, which saves investors typically 3-7% of the purchase price, when compared with overseas jurisdictions.
-This also makes property trading (discussed below) much more viable in NZ.
+This also makes property trading (discussed below) much more viable in New Zealand.

 - Property is tangible 'bricks and mortar' - it physically survives a market meltdown.
 Often paper assets like shares disappear when businesses fail, while houses still stand and have their tenants paying rent.